 The City of South Perth is a local government area in the inner southern suburbs of the Western Australian capital city of Perth, about 4 kilometres south of Perth’s Central Business District.
 Major attractions of the City include the Swan River, Sir James Mitchell Park, Perth Zoo, Royal Perth Golf Club, Collier Park Golf Course, as well as the Mends Street Precinct, Angelo Street Precinct, Preston Street Precinct and Waterford Shopping Complex.

 The City of South Perth Workplace Health and Wellbeing Program is coordinated by the City's Occupational Health and Safety (OHS) Coordinator with the assistance of the Health and Wellbeing Committee.
-In September 2019 the City renewed its status as a Gold Recognised Healthy Workplace.
-Congratulations, City of South Perth.

 "Whilst the City strives to achieve keeping employees safe at work, we also aim to send employees home in a better health and wellbeing state than when they arrived at work.
 By keeping employees engaged with the City via our health programs and additional wellbeing offerings, there is a proven reduction in absenteeism which in turn can reduce the impact on insurance and payroll.
 Our workers' compensation costs have significantly reduced whilst the program has been in place and this could definitely be attributed to greater engagement and positivity by staff as well as consistent preventative programs including warm-up for work, ergonomic assessments and tools," says the OHS Coordinator.